 Mischele had read the book by Mary Turner Thomson, Jordan’s previous wife, and went to great lengths to get him arrested in order to create a book of her own.
-I started getting wise to her penchant for copying others when she said she was xeroxing a chapter of my book, one devoted to the law, for her attorney.
+I began to recognize her penchant for copying others when she said she was xeroxing a chapter of my book, one devoted to the law, for her attorney to read.
 I reminded her that books are copyrighted and that xeroxing any part of my book was not okay.
 I offered to provide him with the book free of charge if it would help.

 But getting back to the case……

 I believed that either simple “Sexual Assault,” or “Aggravated Sexual Assault” would have worked.
 But it’s hard to have a meaningful discussion with a Prosecutor who doesn’t want to listen, even though I tried.
 Jordan pleaded guilty to the two remaining charges.
 But, as I had warned, the Grand Jury failed to indict on the “Sexual Assault by Coercion” charge.

 After Jordan’s sentencing hearing, I talked about the “charge” issue with Steve Eife, the ADA on the case.
 I asked him why he didn’t charge Jordan with Sexual Assault, per my suggestion, which would have rested entirely on “consent” not “coercion.”
 Also, Jordan had committed additional crimes against her which would have raised the level of the charge to “aggravated.”
 He’d admitted to lying in order to defraud her of money.
 Those same lies defrauded her of sex.